The Economics of Social Data: Value of Social Data

-The model with quadratic payoffs yields explicit expressions for the value of information for all product market participants.
-In particular, since prices and quantities are linear functions of the posterior mean $\widehat{w} _{i}$, the ex ante average prices and quantities $\mathbb{E}\left[ p^{\ast } \right] $ and $\mathbb{E}\left[ q^{\ast }\right] $ are constant across all information structures.
-Consequently, all surplus levels under complete data sharing depend only on the ex ante variance of the posterior mean $\widehat{w }_{i}\left( s\right) $.
+The model with quadratic payoffs (regardless of the prior distribution of consumers' willingness to pay) yields explicit expressions for the value of information for product market participants.
+In particular, because prices and quantities are linear functions of the posterior mean $\widehat{w}_{i}$, the ex ante average prices and quantities $\mathbb{E}\left[ p^{\ast }\right] $ and $\mathbb{E}\left[ q^{\ast }\right] $ are constant across all information structures.
+Consequently, all surplus levels depend only on the ex ante variance of the posterior mean $\widehat{w}_{i}$ under the consumers' and the merchant's information structures.

-We therefore define the \emph{quantity of payoff-relevant information }under any information structure $S$ as the \emph{gain }function:
+We therefore quantity the players' information gains under any information structure $Y$ through the variance of posterior expectation:

-Because we normalized the variance of the fundamental $w_{i}$ to $1$, the gain function $G\left( S\right) $ represents the fraction of the variance of $w_{i}$ explained by the vector $s$.
-In particular, if the posterior expectation is linear in the signal realization, then $G$ is just the $R^{2}$ of a regression of $w_{i}$ on $s$.
+and refer to it as the (informational) \emph{gain function}.
+As we normalized the variance of the fundamental $w_{i}$ to $1$, the gain function $G(Y)$ represents the fraction of the variance of $w_{i}$ explained by the signal $y$.

-We now turn to the consequences of complete data sharing relative to no information sharing.
-Without information, the producer charges a constant price $\bar{p}$ for all consumers based on the prior mean.
+We now turn to the consequences of data sharing relative to no information sharing.
+Without information, the producer charges a constant price for all consumers based on the prior mean, denoted by $\bar{p}$.
 In contrast, the consumer already has an initial signal $s_{i}$, according to which she can adjust her quantity.
-The producer's net revenue and the consumer's expected utility are given by
+The producer's net revenue and the consumer's expected utility under no information sharing are then given by